afearbm/new-relic-plugins/emc-vnx-block/README.md

 ## System Requirements

-The VNX Block plugin connects to VNX using NaviSecCLI(Navisphere Secure Command Line Interface).
+The VNX Block plugin connects to VNX using NaviSecCLI (Navisphere Secure Command Line Interface).
 This allows a network connection to the VNX storage processors to be made.
 Before installing and configuring the plugin, ensure your system meets the following requirements:

 **New Relic Requirements**
 - A New Relic account (Sign up for a free account [here](http://newrelic.com).)

 **EMC VNX Block Plugin Requirements**
 - **Block Software Version:** This plugin requires Block Software Version 5.33+
-- **NaviSecCLI:** The host must have NaviCLI software installed
+- **NaviSecCLI:** The host must have NaviSecCLI software installed
-- **A Blue Medora License.** A trial license will ship with the plugin.
-This license will remain effective for the duration of the Blue Medora beta trial period.
+- **A Blue Medora License.** A trial license will ship with the plugin that is valid until September 13, 2016.
+To obtain a production license or get pricing information for the plugin, contact sales@bluemedora.com.

 ----